Collaboration Workflow

 /collabswhile logged in with the same account that received the invite. -

-acceptedand that their profile appears in the Collaborators tab. -
+Confirm that the proposal is Accepted and that their profile appears in the Collaborators tab.

 Share the direct